 As said before, the pay period is the time frame that the company uses to calculate the paycheck; however, the paycheck does not get sent out that same day.
 The employee’s payday takes a few days due to the time needed to calculate and verify timesheets.

-Using the picture above of 2021 pay periods, for example, work performed on a pay period from August 1st to 14th could be paid on August 20th.
+For example, work performed on a pay period from August 1st to 14th could be paid on August 20th.
 That means that if you had a payday on January 1st, the compensation was for work performed in the previous year.

 By knowing the amount of pay periods and the work hours in a year, you can approximate how much your paycheck and salary per year will be.